Charleston, IL Premises Liability Attorneys

 If you have been injured at a store, hotel, house, parking lot, porch, bridge, or any other building or property, you may be entitled to receive compensation for the injuries and losses you have experienced.
 Owners, caretakers, and managers of residential and commercial properties have a duty to maintain safe conditions on that property.
 When they breach this duty and you sustain an injury as a result, a premises liability action can hold them accountable for the property’s dangerous, unsafe, or otherwise poor condition.

-Since 1996, The Tapella & Eberspacher Law Firm has fought for injured individuals in Coles County.
+Since 1996, The Tapella & Eberspacher Law Firm has fought for injured individuals in Coles County and St. Louis, MO.
 We are relentless in our pursuit of justice for those who have been harmed because of the hazardous conditions of another’s property, as evidenced by the millions of dollars we have secured in verdicts and settlements for our clients.

 If you have been injured, call (217) 394-5885 today.
 Our Charleston premises liability attorneys offer case evaluations free of charge.

 Types of Premises Liability Claims

 Premises liability claims come in a variety of forms.
 A basic example is a slip and fall case, such as when a restaurant fails to warn its patrons about a freshly mopped floor, causing injury to an unsuspecting customer who slips on said floor.
 Claims may also be brought for injuries caused by inadequate security measures, poorly lit staircases or hallways, falling debris, items falling from shelves, gaseous leaks, broken sidewalks, structural defects, escalator or elevator malfunctions, walkway obstacles, or exposed wiring.